TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    .. method:: reverse_order()

-      This method for the :class:`Stats` class reverses the ordering of the basic list within the object.
+      This method for the :class:`Stats` kundi reverses the ordering of the basic list within the object.
 Note that by default ascending vs descending order is properly selected based on the sort key of choice.